-The program focuses on meeting the needs of global transactional lawyers: specifically, how to structure, draft, negotiate and analyze the critical provisions common to a range of agreements that global lawyers encounter.
+The program focuses on meeting the needs of global transactional lawyers: specifically, how to structure, draft, negotiate and analyze the critical provisions common to a range of agreements that international lawyers encounter.
 These include global joint venture, concession and project finance agreements; sales, distribution and franchise agreements; letters of intent for mergers and acquisitions; and technology licensing agreements.

-Throughout the program, participants will receive intensive instruction and support in both writing and speaking English, with an emphasis on using English in the context of specific business transactions.
+Throughout the three-week program, participants will receive intensive instruction and support in both writing and speaking Legal English, with an emphasis on using English in the context of specific commercial transactions.
 Participants will also learn to draft a range of non-contract legal communications in English, including demand letters, letters of intent, client opinion letters and explanations of the law, and will engage in interactive in-class exercises to develop their oral communication and negotiation skills and expand their use of legal vocabulary.

 At the end of the program, participants will have developed the practical skills needed to: